przno/double-scroll-bars/README.md

 ## ToDo
 - `double-scroll-bar-vertical` directive
-~~- calculate the width of scroll bar itself (can differ based on system / browser), for now using fixed `20px` which just works fine in most cases~~
+- ~~calculate the width of scroll bar itself (can differ based on system / browser), for now using fixed `20px` which just works fine in most cases~~